Born 1977 in Wareham, MA.

 Riley currently lives in Rome, Italy.

 My work is aimed at creating visually compelling objects and images that open up a slow, quiet space for the contemplative reading of material histories and the creative process.
-My work aspires to be an offering of visual insight towards a progression of our existential awareness.

 Recent work in textiles has been informed by an on-going rigorous material and conceptual engagement with abstraction in painting and drawing.
 All of my textile work uses clothing that I inherited from my father after his passing.
 This emotionally charged and finite material brings a heightened awareness to my approach and intention for the work I create with them.